lawrennd/ods/backlog/features/2025-07-11_test-infrastructure.md

 ## Acceptance Criteria

-- [ ] All existing tests are runnable with pytest and/or unittest on Python 3.11+
+- [x] All existing tests are runnable with pytest and/or unittest on Python 3.11+
-- [ ] No dependency on nose for running tests
+- [x] No dependency on nose for running tests
-- [ ] Tests are auto-discoverable by pytest/unittest
+- [x] Tests are auto-discoverable by pytest/unittest
-- [ ] CI workflow is updated to use the new test runner
+- [x] CI workflow is updated to use the new test runner
+- [ ] Tests are passing
 - [ ] Documentation is updated to reflect new test instructions

 ## Implementation Notes